marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 10.0.10
+- Upgrade Hadoop Library to 3.3.4
+- Upgrade libthrift, jackson-annotations, jackson-core, jackson-databind, Xerces, woodstox-core to mitigate security vulnerability.
+- Bug fixes.

 ### What's New in mlcp and Hadoop Connector 10.0.9.5
 - Upgrade Hadoop Library to 3.3.0
 - Upgrade Httpclient, Xstream, jackson-annotations, jackson-core, jackson-databind, logback-classic, commons-configuration2 to mitigate security vulnerability.